CloudCommandos/Raspclouds/My-Doc/kubernetes.md

 1. ClusterIP - By default.
 This service is only reachable within the cluster.
 1. NodePort - Expose the port of each selected node in the cluster via NAT.
 This makes the service accessible from the outside cluster using NodeIP:NodePort.
 1. LoadBalancer - Create an external load balancer in the cloud and assigned it with a fixed external IP address to the service.
+1. Ingress - Using Ingress Controller and allocate subdomain to its respective application containers.
+Ingress controller need to take control external port 80 and 443.
+This can be done with NodePort and allow --service-node-port-range=80-32767 in `/etc/kube/manifests/kube-apiserver.yaml`

  To update container, `kubectl set image nameofdeployment container:version`